 I believe in the value of MFCs and in 2013, I wrote a research paper titled A Beautiful way to Save Woolworths, whereby I designed a grocery store for Amazon that included placing an MFC in the back room of a store or in the ceiling of a store, to fulfill grocery orders.
 (Amazon is building stores with MFCs inside just as I designed in my paper.)

-Today, I am recognized as a leading expert on the topic of MFC technology and operations, and I support a MFC system integrator and robotics company called Pulse Integration.
+Today, I am recognized as a leading expert on the topic of MFC technology and operations, and I am a champion of system integrators like Bastian Solutions, the best integrator on the market, Swisslog, Element Logic, and many others.

 Urbx has extensive potential to leverage their technology to launch full-size automated vertical supermarkets and smaller automated curbside pickup facilities for grocery retailers.
 Urbx can be leveraged by nearly all retailers to create a store concept that requires a minimal number of associates.